 Give your gel stain 24-72 hours to dry depending on how humid it is.
 Here is how one thick coat of gel stain looks.
 If I would have wiped more off my brush, you would be able to see the “grain” a little more.
 It’s all personal preference and the gel stain gives you plenty of time to get the finish just how you want it!

-Let your final coat of gel stain dry 24 hours.
+Let your final coat of gel stain dry at least 48 hours or until it is no longer tacky.
 Then apply a coat of wipe-on polyurethane by adding some to your rag and wipe it on liberally.
 Add another coat after 24 hours for extra insurance.
 On our coffee table, I used this same process and applied 6, yes 6, coats of poly because I knew we would be leaving cold glasses on it all the time.
 It was well-worth the extra effort as it still looks amazing, as you can see at the bottom of the post.

 These tables underwent a major transformation and I’m happy with the results!